middle-membership600/iolibrary/README.md

 # CS 61 Class Project: Enhanced Synchronization for Reading and Writing Library

-In this project, completed as a part of the CS 61 class, we have successfully implemented an advanced synchronization mechanism on a self-coded reading and writing library, which notably outperforms the standard `stdio` library.
-This achievement is grounded in the strategic use of locking mechanisms and optimization techniques such as caching, seeking, and flushing.
+In this project, completed as a part of the CS 61 class, I have successfully implemented an advanced synchronization mechanism on a self-coded reading and writing library, which notably outperforms the standard `stdio` library.
+I acheived this through the strategic use of locking mechanisms and optimization techniques such as caching, seeking, and flushing.

 ## Features